Rights and responsibilities of Blue Badge holders

 Renewing a Blue Badge

 It is your responsibility to have your badge renewed before the current one expires.
-You can reapply for a Blue Badge up to eight weeks before it is due to expire.
+You can reapply for a Blue Badge up to eight weeks before it is due to run out.

 Returning a Blue Badge

 You must return the badge to the Blue Badge Unit if:

 - your medical condition or mobility improves and you are no longer eligible

 - a replacement badge has been issued for one that is lost or stolen and the original is found or recovered - then return the original badge

 - the badge becomes damaged or faded and is illegible